 If your garage space is unfinished, you’re going to need to budget for drywall, ceiling tiles, and other general things to make the space usable.
 Ensuring proper ventilation is vital for usability because a recording studio needs as few windows as possible.
 Too many windows allow outside noises to leaking inside, which can mess with your sound quality.

-The cost for drywalling your garage will likely fall somewhere between $1,200 to $5,100Opens in a new tab., depending on the size of the space.
+The cost for drywalling your garage will likely fall somewhere between $1,200 to $5,100, depending on the size of the space.
 Most contractors will use a thick, fire-resistant drywall type, which is more costly than typical drywall.

 You can use objects like standalone or exhaust fans in terms of ventilation, but those make noise.
 Too much excess noise will mess with your sound, so installing some venting will suffice better as it’s much quieter.
-If you choose to install a vent, you’ll have one of two optionsOpens in a new tab.: a roof vent or a ridge vent.
+If you choose to install a vent, you’ll have one of two options: a roof vent or a ridge vent.

 Roof vents will typically cost you around #300-$650, while a ridge vent will cost somewhere between $2-$3 per linear foot.